awsdocs/aws-cdk-guide/v2/apps.md

 ------

-If you did not create your project using the CDK Toolkit, or wish to override the command line given in `cdk.json`, you can use the \-\-app option when issuing the `cdk` command\.
+If you didn't create your project using the CDK Toolkit, or if you want to override the command line given in `cdk.json`, you can use the \-\-app option when issuing the `cdk` command\.

 ```
 cdk --app 'executable' cdk-command ...